mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-Conda-Packages.md

 $ conda build .
 ```

-The second way is to explicitly upload alredy built package.
+The second way is to explicitly upload the already built package.
 You can do this by:

 ```
 $ binstar login